-Luminous discharge lighting is frequently used.
+Luminous discharge lighting, e.g. neon signs, is frequently used in many of the premises for which this guide is intended.
 Safety switches are normally provided to isolate high-voltage luminous signs or to cut off electrical power.
 In the case of existing installations, if they have been provided in accordance with previous legislation (e.g. the Local Government (Miscellaneous Provisions) Act 198225), then it is likely that they will comply with the Order.
 If this is not the case, then you may need to consult the enforcing authority regarding the suitability of its location and marking.
 Testing should be carried out in accordance with the manufacturer's instructions.
 If you have no such instructions then an initial test should be carried out by a competent electrician.